Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Week1_notes.md

 **Optimizer**: plain SGD works but learning rate needs to be tuned.
 A family of "adaptive" optimizers that scale the parameter adjustment by an accumulated gradient such as Adam, Adagrad, RMSprop, etc.

 **learning rate**: init around 0.001.
 The order of magnitude must be right.
 Better results can generally be obtained by allowing learning rates to decrease as you train.

+## Lecture4 Complementary Notes

+### CS231N Notes on netwrok architecture

+**Sigmoid** activation function's drawbacks:

+1. close to zero local gradient at extreme values which would make the backpropagation close to zero;
+2. output not zero-centered will introduce a zig-zag dynamics in the gradient updates.
+Although this issue has little effect on the final update on the weights.

+Discussion on **ReLU**:

+1. greatly accelerate the convergence of SGD due to its linear, non-saturating form (not definitive)
+2. simple and cheap computing process compared with exponentials in tanh and sigmoid
+3. a poorly set learning rate can effectively make a signficant portion of the units zero, as the negative side of ReLU function has zero gradient

+To address the issue of point 3, **leaky ReLU** is used.
+However, the consistency of teh benefit across tasks is presently unclear.

+**Maxout**: a generalized version of ReLU by computing $\max(w^T_1x+b_1, w^T_2x+b_2)$.
+(ReLU is to have $w^T_1$ and $b_1$ be zero).
+This would introduce a doubling of parameters however.

+The Neural Neywork with at least one hidden layer are *universal approximators*.
+This means that neural networks with a single hidden layer can be used to approximate any continuous function to any desired precision.

+**Regularization** is preferred to address the issue of overfitting.